somoire/Quotes/README.md

 Output Example: Me, You, Us

 * When the "Delete" button is clicked the parent quote will be deleted.
+* The title form is more dependent on the category of the quote.

 ### Technologies Used
 * HTML was used in making the skeleton of the website.